EFTEC/UsagiMQ/README.md

 ## Why UsagiMQ?

 While there are many Message Queue in the market (including open source / freeware / commercial) but most of them are heavyweight.
-UsagiMQ is lightweight, thinking in customization.
+UsagiMQ is lightweight, it was developed thinking in customization.
 You could optimize and customize it for your needing, for example, changing the structure of envelope.

+UsagiMQ lightweight:

+- One class, it requires Redis and nothing more.
+- < 500 lines of code.
+- Easy customization.

 **It requires a single file (UsagiMQ.php)**